Paragon Board Selection and Pathing

 Respeccing

 Glyphs aren't the only reason to consider respeccing your Paragon Boards.
 Certain stats become more powerful over time while others become weaker.
 We touched on this a bit with additive damage, but the concept applies to many areas of the game.
-Example: you want to make a Poison build, but to get the most out of Poison you need a Unique or Legendary power.
+Example: you want to make a Poison build, but to get the most out of Poison you need a Unique or a Legendary power.
 Before acquiring the item your build would be better off with more generic sources of damage.
 You could invest early in Poison nodes on the Paragon Board, or you could invest in the more generic damage options and respec into poison once you have the item you need.

 Clearly, respeccing will be the more efficient option because it will increase your damage early on, which improves your clear speed and increases your drops.
 This has the knock on effect of increasing the chance that you find the item you need faster, allowing you to respec and take full advantage of the Poison nodes faster.
 Following this strategy will require some pre planning and a gold investment, but if you're willing to spend the time and money, it's worth the effort.